 The memory hooks are more guides than anything hugely memory retentive so whilst you can’t do a huge amount in terms of shaping them they do a decent job of keeping the unit in your ear.
 They are also low profile enough for glasses to be worn without significant discomfort.

-The cable is very soft and easy to work with by the way and almost zero microphonics and dead quiet even with movement.
-It is not totally memory free, there are a few kinks here and there but overall it works itself out within the course of 10 to 15 minutes.
+The cable is very soft and easy to work with by the way and almost zero microphonics and is dead quiet even with movement.
+It is not totally memory-free, there are a few kinks here and there but overall it works itself out within the course of 10 to 15 minutes.

-SIMGOT have supplied two different types of tip packages with the EN700 BASS called Eartips I and Eartips 2.
-Both 1 and 2 comprise of 3 sets of small, medium and large single bore silicone tips attractively arranged in a cardboard tip tray.
+SIMGOT has supplied two different types of tip packages with the EN700 BASS called Eartips I and Eartips 2.
+Both 1 and 2 comprise 3 sets of small, medium, and large single-bore silicone tips attractively arranged in a cardboard tip tray.